CALL US281-931-5443

 4. Open Filter Air Relief Valve(S).

-5. Remove Pump Strainer Pot Lid(S).
+5. Remove Pump Strainer Pot Lid(s).

 Pumps - 1 or 2 thumb drain plugs will be located at the bottom of pump housing either in the front or on the side of pump.

+b.
 The 1.5" filter drain plug will be located at the bottom of the filter close to the ground, either in the front or on the backside of the filter.

 IF PUMPS ARE INOPERABLE DURING LIGHT FREEZE CONDITIONS LASTING MORE THAN 4-6** HOURS: